nobodyzxc/MiniScheme/zekin/README.md

 # zekin

-my scheme inerpreter start from zero
+Zekin is my scheme inerpreter started from zero.

-What I should provide ?
+What should I provide ?

 S expression parser (done)
 list structure      (done)